fillefrans/ads.utilities/README.md

 ##Mission

 To create a HTML5/CSS/JS template/scaffolding that can serve as a starting point for Ads and Landing Pages.
+Incorporate mobile optimized services accessible to creatives.
 Collect examples and demos in a git repository.
 Use shared assets where possible.

+##Use cases

+?

+---

 ##Requirements
 * Responsive design
 * Feature detection
 * Optimized for Mobile
+* Optimized server/cache setup
 * Cross-browser
 * Cross-device support (See Target Platforms, below)
 * If possible, generic access to a subset of native resources from JavaScript, such as accelerometer, camera, geolocation
+* Make allowances for future additions, i.e.
+* Easy to copy a template and start adapting it
+*

 ##Target Platforms